 Henry Cogswell believed that if people had cool drinking water they wouldn’t drink alcohol.
 It was his dream to construct one drinking fountain for every 100 saloons across the U.S. Although he didn’t reach his lofty goal, Cogswell managed to built many.

 The fountains were elaborate.
 Cogswell designed the granite structures himself.
 His fountains are in Washington, D.C., New York City, Buffalo, Rochester, Boston, San Francisco and other cities.

 The concept of drinking fountains as alternatives to saloons was his.
 But it was later used by the Women’s Christian Temperance Union (WCTU).
 Many of these fountains still exist today.
 The WCTU was able to build many more fountains.
-That’s because its were small, simple, and cost much less.
+That’s because its were small, simple, and cost much, much less.

-Nevertheless, the idea that water fountains could replace saloons seems quaintly naive.
+Yet the idea that water fountains could replace saloons seems quaintly naive.

 Cogswell’s fountains were actually dwarfed within the large structures covering them.
 Each was different.
 A large statue of Henry Cogswell usually topped each.
 He was holding an alcohol abstinence pledge in one hand.
 A glass of water was in the other.